nextgis/docs_ng/source/docs_ngconnect/source/ngc_install.rst

 Installation
 =========

-To download NextGIS Connect plugin, from the main menu open *Plugins‣ Manage and install plugins*.
+To download NextGIS Connect plugin, from the main menu open *Plugins ‣ Manage and install plugins*.
 Start typing the name of the plugin in the search bar, select it in the list and press **Install**.

 NextGIS Connect plugin is a part of `NextGIS QGIS <http://nextgis.com/nextgis-qgis/>`_ distributive and is ready to go right after installation of desktop app.

-If you need to check the version of the plugin or update it, go to * *Plugins‣ Manage and install plugins ‣ NextGIS Connect*.
+If you need to check the version of the plugin or update it, go to *Plugins‣ Manage and install plugins ‣ NextGIS Connect*.